Quercetin Reduces AutoImmunity

 Heart failure and obesity are two major epidemics across the world in which our sedentary lifestyles are primarily to blame.
 The allusion that more money will bring happiness has us working more and consequentially sitting longer, stressing more and eating less nutritiously.

 Heart Health: Quercetin may protect against heart complications such as atherosclerosis and high blood pressure.
 Lipid peroxidation is a process in which free radicals damage tissue and is linked to the development of various diseases.
-The anti-inflammatory effects of quercetin as well as the compounds that it is broken down to in the body are linked to neutralizing the free radicals before they can cause damage to tissue.
+The anti-inflammatory effects of this anti-oxidant as well as the compounds that it is broken down to in the body are linked to neutralizing the free radicals before they can cause damage to tissue.
 (3)

 Weight Related Health Concerns: A 2008 study analyzed the effects that dietary quercetin has on both energy expenditure and the rate of inflammation in the body.
 Researchers found that quercetin increases energy expenditure and decreased inflammation triggered by weight related stress.
 A reduction in various proteins which are known causes of inflammation in obese individuals was apparent but dose risks have not yet been fully evaluated in clinical testing.
 (8)